stephanlin/java-notes/README.md

 Casting is powerful but dangerous, because you might get a ClassCastException at runtime.

+## Generalization and Specialization
+The process of extracting common characteristics from two or more classes and combining them into a generalized superclass, is called Generalization.
+The common characteristics can be attributes or methods.
+Generalization is the bottom-up process of abstraction, where we club the differences among entities according to the common feature and generalize them into a single superclass.
+The original entities are thus subclasses of it.

+Specialization is the reverse process of Generalization means creating new sub classes from an existing class.

+### Extension of Functionality
+A situation in which a subclass does not add new attributes but instead only add new methods.

 ## Extends
 **Important Note:** extends should only be used for **is-a**(hypernymic) relationships.